basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak-CS.md

 Riak CS uses two distinct connection pools for communication with Riak.

-The primary connection pool is used to service the majority fo API requests related to the upload or retrieval of objects.
-It is identified in the configuration file as *request_pool*.
+The primary connection pool is used to service the majority of API requests related to the upload or retrieval of objects.
+It is identified in the configuration file as `request_pool`.
 The default size of this pool is 128.

 The secondary connection pool is used strictly for requests to list the contents of buckets.
 The reason for a separate connnection pool